dgeb/json-api/format/index.md

 #### Creating Multiple Resources

-To create multiple resources, an array of resource objects **MUST** be sent as the primary resource collection.
+A request to create multiple resources **MUST** include a collection of primary resource objects.

 For instance, multiple photos might be created with the following request: